Panama wins qualifier 1-0 as Berhalter shuffles US lineup | Times Leader

 “We’re going to look back at this and be frustrated,” Turner said.
 “Physically the intensity wasn’t there.
 They got a huge boost from their home crowd and we didn’t match and exceed that.”

+“Now it obviously doesn’t look like the best choice,” Berhalter said.
+“We know we’re playing in extreme heat, extreme humidity, we’re know traveling for 4 1/2 hours, and we know that we have another game on Wednesday and we wanted to rotate players.
+And if it didn’t work, then it’s on me, and it’s my responsibility, or our responsility as a staff.”

-Aaronson gave the U.S. more energy and pace, and Ricardo Pepi, DeAndre Yedlin and Christian Roldan entered in the 67th.
-During the final hectic minutes, the game was interrupted twice when fans ran onto the field, and a ball was thrown from the stands.
-The ball boys didnt’ help, occasionally throwing multiple balls onto the pitch after one went out of bounds.
+Adams and Aaronson entered at the start of the second half, Ricardo Pepi in the 67th and DeAndre Yedlin and Cristian Roldan in the 68th.

+During the final hectic minutes, the game was interrupted twice when fans ran onto the field.
+Ball boys at times threw multiple balls onto the field after one went out of bounds.

 The match was played on the fourth anniversary of the 2-1 loss at Trinidad that ended a streak of seven World Cup appearances for the U.S., a defeat that enabled Panama to reach the World Cup for the first time.